Why is Patient Matching So Important Today?

 However, MPIs face challenges:

-With greater adoption of electronic health records came the need for an enterprise-wide matching solution that could handle multiple data sources, which led to the second generation of MPI technology, the EMPI.
+With greater adoption of electronic health records in healthcare organizations came the need for an enterprise-wide matching solution that could handle multiple data sources and manage duplicate patient records, which led to the second generation of MPI technology, the EMPI.

 Second Generation: What is an EMPI?